Projects

 Selected research projects

-• :hourglass_flowing_sand: Understanding Indirect Answers.
-Indirect answers are replies to polar questions without explicit use of Yes/No clues.
-Example: Q: Do you wanna crash on the couch?
+• Understanding Indirectness.
+Indirectness involves for example indirect answers to requests that do not explicitly contain answer clues like Yes, yeah or no. Example: Q: Do you wanna crash on the couch?
 A: I gotta go home sometime.
 Indirect answers are natural in human dialogue, but very difficult for a conversational AI system.
-Build an NLP model that improves automatic understanding of indirect questions in English, for example by modeling longer dialogue context.
-Project can be extended to multlingual/transfer learning.
-References: Louis et al., 2020, Damgaard et al., 2021 and Sanagavarapu et al., 2022, Yusupujiang & Ginzburg, 2023.
-Level: BSc or MSc.
+This thesis project evolves around creating technology that can better deal with indirectness, for example by improving indirectness classifiers, creating novel datasets or integration of context, for example by modeling longer dialogue context.
+The exact project scope will be determined with the student.
+References: Louis et al., 2020, Damgaard et al., 2021 and Sanagavarapu et al., 2022, Yusupujiang & Ginzburg, 2023, Müller and Plank, 2024 Level: MSc (preferred), BSc (possibly).

 V4: Human-centric Natural Language Understanding: Uncertainty, Perception, Cognition, Vision, Interpretability